bearmentor-community/template-api/README.md

 - **Docker** — Virtualization to deliver software in packages called containers
   - **Docker Compose** — Provides a way to document and configure all of the app service dependencies

+### Avoided

 Never be dependencies:

 - **Other non-JavaScript family languages**
-  - Avoid Python, Ruby, Golang, and others.
-Template is scope limited to raw JavaScript or TypeScript-related.
+  - Avoid PHP, Python, Ruby, Golang, and others.
+Template API is scope limited to JavaScript or TypeScript ecosystem.
 For that other matters it's better to create different repositories.
 - **Other non-Express frameworks**
   - Avoid Hapi and non-familiar ones, or too raw (such as only `http` package).
 - **Database as a Service (DBaaS) or unnecessary 3rd party services**
   - Avoid mLab, MongoDB Atlas, Heroku Postgres as they have limitations on free tier

-For dependencies in the Web part, [see `template-web`](https://github.com/azobu-projects/template-web).
+### Known Limitations

+- The JWT is still just an `accessToken`, there's no `refreshToken` yet.
+- Uploaded files are stored into disk or file system to make it simple for now.
+- No API versioning yet.

 ## Application Structure